What is Separation Anxiety?

-Training for SA involves the same approach as for any phobia – gentle, methodical desensitization.
+Training for separation anxiety involves the same approach as for any phobia – gentle, methodical desensitization.
 We give your dog carefully organized experiences of alone time in such a way that the panic never happens.
-Bit by bit, over time your dog experiences being alone as no big deal.
+Bit by bit, over time, your dog experiences being alone as no big deal.

-Helping a frightened dog learn new emotions takes time, patience and skill.
-But what starts out as “baby steps” gradually increases into real progress – and an ability to be alone that transforms the lives of dogs and their families.
+Helping a frightened dog learn new emotions takes time, patience, and skill.
+But what starts as “baby steps” gradually increases into real progress – and an ability to be alone that transforms the lives of dogs and their families.

-Thanks to video technology we can work with dogs all over the country and around the world.
+Thanks to video technology, we can work with dogs from anywhere.
 In fact, remote training is ideally suited for separation anxiety.
-All you need is a device with a webcam, and we’ll talk you through the rest.
+All you need is a device with a webcam, and we’ll talk you through the rest

 Ready to get started?

-Click the button to fill out a brief questionnaire – once we receive your completed form, we’ll contact you to schedule your 90-minute initial assessment and consultation.
+Click the button to fill out a brief questionnaire – once we receive your completed form, we’ll contact you to schedule your 90-minute initial assessment.

 Bob Ryder is a Certified Separation Anxiety Trainer (CSAT) and experienced professional dog trainer who has studied extensively with and been certified by Malena DeMartini, the world’s leading separation anxiety training expert.